 As their monikers suggest, they’re each related to a different part of the cloud computing stack and provide businesses with varying degrees of control, flexibility, and responsibility.
 Let’s take a closer look…

 Infrastructure as a service (IaaS)

 With IaaS, rather than owning and operating your own hardware, network infrastructure, and storage devices in a data centre, your chosen provider – like Amazon Web Services (AWS), Google Cloud Platform, or Microsoft Azure – hosts and maintains a virtual data centre on your behalf.

-This approach removes much of the manual labour and risk of on-premise IT.
-This is now provided to you as a service where you define what you need, and it appears at the push of a button.
-One of the most appealing features of the IaaS model is that the IaaS provider abstracts away the complex technicalities of this level, and you simply consume the array of services that compose your Virtual Data Center.
+IaaS cuts out much of the manual labour, complex technicalities, and risk of on-prem IT.
+Instead, you define what you want, and it appears at the push of a button.
 Need more CPU or memory?
-Just slide the bar to the right and wait.
+Just slide the bar to the right.
 Need more IP addresses?
 Just extend your CIDR range.
 Need another server?
-You’re just a few clicks away.
+It’s just a few clicks away.